 - Keep your hands free and your belongings stored safely all day with a Cashless Wristband.
 Head to any ticket booth, Guest Relations or the Information & Reservations Counter and sign up with cash or a credit card to receive your wristband.
 Then scan it at any shop or restaurant to make a purchase.
 Quick and easy!

 - If getting on as many rides as possible — particularly the thrill ones — is your main priority, arrive ahead of park opening.
-When we visited in June, Reef Plunge and KareKare Curl by far had the longest wait times mid-day, so we'd recommend hitting up either of those first.
+When we've visited on a busy summer day, Reef Plunge and KareKare Curl by far had the longest wait times mid-day, so we'd recommend hitting up either of those first.
 That being said, Walhalla Wave was pretty much a walk-on at park open, as were Whanau Way and Tassie's Twisters at park close.

 - Only send one frog in your party to your locker at a time.
 The locker areas can be small and get crowded really easily — especially at the beginning and end of the day.